Charity Link supports over 5,000 individuals and families each year in Leicester, Leicestershire, Rutland and Northamptonshire.

 Helen and her daughter, Amy, were made homeless after Helen fled a violent and controlling relationship.
 They were residing in temporary accommodation at a local hostel and desperately needed help.
 Helen had to leave her job as a carer when the violence increased to the extent that she was unable to work.
 Her employer had reassured Helen that she could return as soon as she was back on her feet.
 She tried to keep as much normality as possible for Amy who was severely traumatised by the events, by ensuring that Amy could attend the same school and be around the friends and teachers that she knew.
 In order to do this they were travelling significant distances across the city.
 Helen had applied for Income Support and Child Tax Credits to keep her afloat during this difficult time.
 She was still waiting on a decision, which left her with £20.50 in Child Benefit.
 The hostel was self-catering and Helen could not afford to buy food and afford the travelling costs to school.
 Without family support, Helen had no-one to turn to for financial help.
 Helen’s Family Support Worker, who was supporting the family with advice, advocacy and guidance, referred Helen to Charity Link.
 We were able to provide help with travel costs and help with food at this time of upheaval whilst Helen’s benefits were approved and she started to get back on her feet.

 Sally and Nigel were referred for support.
 Sally is receiving medical support for her severe anxiety and depression.
-At present her condition makes it extremely difficult for her to leave the house or meet new people (or even walk her children to school) which leaves her husband, Nigel, to take on much of the care for their three children, all under 8 years, and the day to day running of the home, but he is under a lot of pressure and sometimes struggles to cope.
+At present her condition makes it extremely difficult for her to leave the house or meet new people (or even walk her children to school) which leaves her husband, Nigel, to take on much of the care for their three young children and the day to day running of the home, but he is under a lot of pressure and sometimes struggles to cope.
 When the family’s old washing machine broke they didn’t have the funds to replace it and they were faced with washing clothes in the bathtub.
 This proved very arduous and left the parents feeling worried that their children may be bullied due to not having their clothes properly cleaned.
 Whilst Nigel had tried visited the laundrette, this proved prohibitively expensive and difficult as he needed to be at home to care for the children.
 Charity Link was able to help with a washing machine to make family life that much easier.